gsrinivas37/BehavioralCloning/writeup_template.md

 To capture good driving behavior, I followed below strategy.

-1. I recorded the training for close to two loops driving mostly in the centre of the lane.
+1. I recorded the training for one loop driving mostly in the centre of the lane.
 2. I recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to come back to the centre if it even crossed the border.
 3. I also recorded more data around the corners at slower speed because I wanted the model to have more data around the corners.
 4. I used the recorded data in conjunction with data from https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip
+5. After using the above steps, I still found the model was not driving properly on the bridge and when there was water in the scener.
+So I generated more data in those scenarios.

 To augment the data set, I also flipped images so that I can easily double the number of images and also the model learns to steer both to left and right with one image.

-After the collection process, I had 15022 number of data points.
+After the collection process, I had 17123 number of data points.
 I then preprocessed this data by
 1. Normalizing the values by dividing by 255 and substracted by 0.5
 2. Removed the top 70 and bottom 25 pixels to remove unnecessary distractions.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 I used 5 epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+Below is the chart of training and validation loss.

+![alt text][loss_chart]